ChristFarrell/_coStudent/homework/HomeworkNotes.md

 For Register, we stores a 16-bit value.
 Each Bit is independent but shares the same load.<br>

+On this RAM part, we let DMux8Way to select which register gets loaded, and Mux8Way16 to read one output.
-For RAM8, it contains 8 registers (Each 16 bits), that needs a 3-bit address to select the register.
-Let DMux8Way to select which register gets loaded, and Mux8Way16 to read one output.<br>
+1. For RAM8, it contains 8 registers (Each 16 bits), that needs a 3-bit address.

-For RAM64, it contains 64 registers (8 groups of RAM8), that needs a 6-bit address.
-Same like before, let DMux8Way to select which register gets loaded, and Mux8Way16 to read one output.<br>
+2. For RAM64, it contains 64 registers (8 groups of RAM8), that needs a 6-bit address.

-For RAM512, it contains 512 registers (8 x RAM64), that needs a 9-bit address.
-We also let DMux8Way to select which register gets loaded, and Mux8Way16 to read one output.<br>
+3. For RAM512, it contains 512 registers (8 x RAM64), that needs a 9-bit address.

-For RAM4K, it contains 4096 registers (8 x RAM512), that needs a 12-bit address.
-Still same, let DMux8Way to select which register gets loaded, and Mux8Way16 to read one output.<br>
+4. For RAM4K, it contains 4096 registers (8 x RAM512), that needs a 12-bit address.

-For RAM16K, it contains 16.384 registers (8 x RAM4K), that needs a 14-bit address.
-Also, let DMux8Way to select which register gets loaded, and Mux8Way16 to read one output.<br>
+5. For RAM16K, it contains 16.384 registers (8 x RAM4K), that needs a 14-bit address.

 For PC(Program Counter), It first increments if inc=1, or loads a new address if load=1, or resets to 0 if reset=1.
 Otherwise keeps current value<br>